SaaS Assurance - Overview

 Identity and access management

-It is important to ensure the provider maintains a current list of hardware and software (applications) assets under the cloud providers control.
+It is important to ensure the provider maintains a current list of hardware and software (applications) assets under the SaaS providers control.
 This enables checks that all systems have appropriate controls employed, and that systems cannot be used as a backdoor into the infrastructure.
 Is there a list of assets that the customer has used over a specific period of time?
 Does the provider have an automated means to inventory all assets, which facilitates their appropriate management?

 Fabasoft is ISO 20000 certified and therefore fulfills all requirements for this standard for the automatic management of hardware and software inventory.